NathanJAdams/MeshIO/README.md

 <h3>Future updates</h3>
  - Responsibility for saving data moved from ISavable to ISaver\<T\> interfaces.
- - A single Reader class and a single Writer class, with a format parameter passed in to the read()/write() methods.
+ - A single Reader class and a single Writer class, with a format parameter passed in to the read() and write() methods.